 - records of suspicious transactions and of the action you took

-The visiting officer will only look at Suspicious Activity Reports for anti-money laundering legislation purposes.
-They won’t look at them for tax purposes.
+The officer will only look at SARs for anti-money laundering legislation purposes.
+They will not look at them for tax purposes.

 At the end of the visit

 HMRC aims to carry out their visit as quickly as possible.
 Unless you’re a large or complex business it’ll usually take less than a day.

 At the end of the visit the officer will: